Poplar, London

-Poplar is a district in East London, England, now part of the London Borough of Tower Hamlets.
-Five miles (8 km) east of Charing Cross, it is part of the East End.
+Poplar is a district in the London Borough of Tower Hamlets.
+It is located five miles (8 km) east of Charing Cross and lies on the western bank of the River Lea.

-It is identified as a major district centre in the London Plan, with its district centre being Chrisp Street Market, a significant commercial and retail centre surrounded by extensive residential development.
-Poplar includes Poplar Baths, Blackwall Yard and Trinity Buoy Wharf and the locality of Blackwall.
+Poplar is identified as a major district centre in the London Plan, with its centre being Chrisp Street Market, a significant commercial and retail centre surrounded by extensive residential development.

-Originally part of the Manor and Ancient Parish of Stepney, the Hamlet of Poplar had become an autonomous area of Stepney by the 17th century, and an independent parish in 1817.
-The Hamlet and Parish of Poplar included Blackwall and the Isle of Dogs.
+Originally part of the Manor and Ancient Parish of Stepney, the Hamlet of Poplar had become an autonomous area of Stepney by the 17th century, and an independent parish in 1817, the Parish and later Metropolitan Borough of Poplar.
 After a series of mergers, Poplar became part of the London Borough of Tower Hamlets in 1965.

 History

 Origin and administrative history

 Poplar was formerly part of the Manor and Ancient Parish of Stepney, and was first recorded in either 1327 or 1350.
-It took its name from the Black Poplar trees which once flourished in the area.
-Black Poplar is a very rare and exceptionally large tree that grows well in the wet conditions which the Thames and Lea historically brought to much of the neighbourhood.
+It took its name from the black poplar trees which once flourished in the area.
+Black poplar is a very rare and exceptionally large tree that grows well in the wet conditions which the rivers Thames and Lea historically brought to much of the neighbourhood.
 A specimen persisted in the area until at least 1986 when the naturalist Oliver Rackham noted "Nearby, in the midst of railway dereliction, a single Black Poplar even now struggles for life".

-By the seventeenth century the area had become a Hamlet, a territorial sub-division of Stepney, with a degree of independence.
-The Hamlet of Poplar became an independent civil and ecclesiastical parish in 1817.
+By the seventeenth century the area had become a hamlet, a territorial sub-division of Stepney, with a degree of independence.
+The hamlet of Poplar became an independent civil and ecclesiastical parish in 1817.

+The area was part of the historic (or ancient) county of Middlesex, but military and most (or all) civil county functions were managed more locally, by the Tower Division (also known as the Tower Hamlets).

+The role of the Tower Division ended when Poplar became part of the new County of London in 1889.
+The County of London was replaced by Greater London in 1965.

 In 1855, Poplar joined with neighbouring Bromley and Bow to form the Poplar District of the Metropolis — though it remained an independent parish for some administrative purposes.
 The Poplar District (including Bromley and Bow) became the Metropolitan Borough of Poplar in 1900; population (1901), 168,822.
 In 1965 it merged with the Metropolitan Boroughs of Stepney and Bethnal Green to form the new London Borough of Tower Hamlets.